rbtq/simpleSpdlogWrapper/README.md

 //include the header file
 #include "Log.h"

+/**\file main.cpp*/
+//include the header file
+#include "Log.h"

 int main() {

- 	//init logger - put this in a place that can be accessed across the entire program and will last for the duration of the program
+	//init logger - put this in a place that can be accessed across the entire program and will last for the duration of the program ssw::Log programLogger;
-	rbtq::Log programLogger;

-	//run start function before logging, default constructor gives default settings programLogger.start(rbtq::LogSettings());
+	//run start function before logging, default constructor gives default settings programLogger.start(ssw::LogSettings());

 	//do stuff
 	programLogger.trace("Test1");